Dancer in the Dark: Critical response

-At the review aggregator Rotten Tomatoes, Dancer in the Dark earned positive reviews from 70% of 122 critics, with an average rating of 6.8/10.
+At the review aggregator Rotten Tomatoes, Dancer in the Dark earned positive reviews from 69% of 120 critics, with an average rating of 7.3/10.
 The critics consensus on the website reads, "Dancer in Dark can be grim, dull, and difficult to watch, but even so, it has a powerful and moving performance from Björk and is something quite new and visionary".
 According to Metacritic, which assigned the film a weighted average score of 63/100 based on 33 critic reviews, the film received "generally favorable reviews".

 On The Movie Show, Margaret Pomeranz gave it five stars while David Stratton gave it a zero, a score shared only by Geoffrey Wright's Romper Stomper (1992).
-Stratton later described it as his "favourite horror film".
+Stratton later described it as his favourite horror film.
 Peter Bradshaw of The Guardian dubbed Dancer in the Dark the "most shallow and crudely manipulative" film of 2000, and in 2009 he described it as "one of the worst films, one of the worst artworks and perhaps one of the worst things in the history of the world".

 The film was praised for its stylistic innovations.
 Roger Ebert of the Chicago Sun-Times wrote: "It smashes down the walls of habit that surround so many movies.
 It returns to the wellsprings.
 It is a bold, reckless gesture".
 Edward Guthmann from the San Francisco Chronicle wrote: "It's great to see a movie so courageous and affecting, so committed to its own differentness".
 However, criticism was directed at its storyline.
 Jonathan Foreman of the New York Post described the film as "meretricious fakery" and called it "so unrelenting in its manipulative sentimentality that, if it had been made by an American and shot in a more conventional manner, it would be seen as a bad joke".
 Fiachra Gibbons, writing for The Guardian, considered the film to be "the most unusual, extraordinary feel-good musical ever made".

-In 2016, David Ehrlich ranked Dancer in the Dark as one of the best films of the 21st century, hailing Björk's performance as the "single greatest feat of film acting" since 2000.
+In 2016, David Ehrlich named Dancer in the Dark one of the best films of the 21st century, hailing Björk's performance as the "single greatest feat of film acting" since 2000.
 Björk's performance is also ranked in the "25 Best Performances Not Nominated for an Oscar of the 21st Century" list.
 Mia Goth credited the performance as one of her main influences, dubbing it "perfect" and "faultless".